Community Impact Grant and Loan Program

 The Bill Shaw Rescue Equipment and Training Grant Program

-The Bill Shaw grants are designed for first responder agencies in Yuba County and will cover the one-time costs of up to $5,000 per applicant annually, associated with the purchase of a piece of rescue equipment or specialized personnel training.
+The Bill Shaw grants are exclusively for first responder agencies in Yuba County and will cover the one-time costs of up to $10,000 per applicant, per fiscal year, associated with the purchase of a piece of rescue equipment or specialized personnel training.

-Agencies will be able to apply for the funding as long as the expenditure is for equipment or training that is within Yuba Water Agency’s authorized missions and compliant with the Community Impact Grant and Loan Program Policy.
+Agencies will be able to apply for the funding as long as the expenditure is for equipment or training that is within Yuba Water’s authorized missions and compliant with the Community Impact Grant and Loan Program Policy.

 Bill Shaw's story

-Many different public agencies within Yuba County provide first-responder rescue and safety services for employees at Yuba Water Agency's Colgate Powerhouse and New Bullards Bar Dam, and for people recreating at New Bullards Bar Reservoir, the surrounding areas and associated agency facilities.
+Many different public agencies within Yuba County provide first-responder rescue and safety services for employees at Yuba Water's New Colgate Powerhouse and New Bullards Bar Dam, and for people recreating at New Bullards Bar Reservoir, the surrounding areas and associated agency facilities.